-Traditional open-neck or open-back disc surgery is often recommended for patients who have not achieved successful back or neck pain relief through conservative treatments for a herniated or bulging disc.
+Traditional open neck or open back disc surgery is often recommended for patients who have not achieved successful neck or back pain relief through conservative treatments for a herniated or bulging disc.

 While traditional disc surgery is successful in some cases, there are risks and potential complications associated with these major operations, such as: